SAFETY CONSIDERATIONS

 Also a standard for Hull identification Numbers was developed as a means to identify when boats were manufactured so that it would be evident what standards applied at the time the boat was built.
 It also allowed a manufacturer to keep track of their boats.
 In the case of a defect notification campaign they could then notify the boat owners.

 In the 1980s, ongoing issues with fires and explosions resulted in creation of standards for Fuel and Electrical systems on gasoline powered boats.
 Most of the above standards had already been developed and adopted by the boating industry through the ABYC and NMMA or adopted from SAE, NFPA and UL standards.
-NMMA members were required by their membership rules to comply with ABYC and NMMA standards.
+NMMA members were required by their membership rules to comply with ABYC, UL, SAE, and NFPA standards.
 The U. S. Coast Guard simply adopted many of these standards, and modified the language to meet Federal legal requirements for regulations.

 During the mid 80's (the Reagan administration) some rules were removed from the regulations, but they remained in the ABYC and NMMA standards.